Inflectra/rapise-framework-examples/OpenMRS_DDT/README.md

 ## Application Under Test

-[OpenMRS](https://openmrs.org/) - is our application under test You may use the [online demo](https://openmrs.org/demo/) or [download](https://openmrs.org/download/) the standalone edition and simply run it with a click of a mouse.
+[OpenMRS](https://openmrs.org/) - is our application under test.
+You may use the [online demo](https://openmrs.org/demo/) or [download](https://openmrs.org/download/) the standalone edition and simply run it with a click of a mouse.
 The only prerequisite is to have [Java](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed on your machine.

 ## Components